samratashok/Deploy-Deception/README.md

 ### Deploy-UserDeception
 This function sets up auditing when a specified Right is used by a specifed principal against the decoy user object.

-Create-DecoyUser -UserFirstName user -UserLastName manager-control -Password Pass@123 | Deploy-UserDeception -UserFlag AllowReversiblePasswordEncryption -Right ReadControl -Verbose

-### Deploy-UserDeception
-This function sets up auditing when a specified Right is used by a specifed principal against the decoy user object.

 EXAMPLE

 PS C:\\> Create-DecoyUser -UserFirstName user -UserLastName manager -Password Pass@123 | Deploy-UserDeception -UserFlag PasswordNeverExpires -Verbose

 Creates a decoy user whose password never expires and a 4662 is logged whenever ANY property of the user is read.
 Very verbose!

 EXAMPLE

 PS C:\\> Create-DecoyUser -UserFirstName user -UserLastName manager -Password Pass@123 | Deploy-UserDeception -UserFlag PasswordNeverExpires -GUID d07da11f-8a3d-42b6-b0aa-76c962be719a -Verbose

 Creates a decoy user whose password never expires and a 4662 is logged whenever x500uniqueIdentifier - d07da11f-8a3d-42b6-b0aa-76c962be719a property of the user is read.

 This property is not read by net.exe, WMI classes (like Win32_UserAccount) and ActiveDirectory module.

 But LDAP based tools like PowerView and ADExplorer trigger the logging.

 EXAMPLE

 PS C:\\> Create-DecoyUser -UserFirstName user -UserLastName manager-control -Password Pass@123 | Deploy-UserDeception -UserFlag AllowReversiblePasswordEncryption -Right ReadControl -Verbose

 Creates a decoy user which has Allow Reverisble Password Encrpytion property set.

 A 4662 is logged whenever DACL of the user is read.

 This property is not read by enumeration tools unless specifically DACL or all properties for the decoy user are force read.